Quasi-integrability from PT-symmetry: Introduction

-\paragraph*{} The ${\cal PT}$-definite behavior for asymptotic conservation laws follows from the behavior of the system under these combined transformations.
-Although invariance under both these transformations is expected from almost all physical systems, the complete consequences of the same are seldom utilized in the presence of self-adjoint (Hermitian) nature. ${\cal PT}$-symmetric linear systems have garnered wide interest for possessing real eigenvalues, despite being non-Hermitian, in a particular (symmetric) parametric phase and complex-conjugate pairs otherwise (broken phase) \cite{PhysRevLett.80.5243,10.1063/1.532860,PhysRevLett.89.270401}.
-This is a proper phase transition due to the spontaneous breaking of the ${\cal PT}$-symmetry, with the coalescence of eigenstates from the broken to the unbroken phase, the latter showing definite ${\cal PT}$-properties \cite{PhysRevLett.80.5243,PhysRevLett.89.270401,f81110cea126488f889b239d7de09801}.
-Non-Hermitian ${\cal PT}$-symmetric analogs for nonlinear \cite{RevModPhys.88.035002} and field-theoretic \cite{PhysRevD.96.065027,PhysRevD.98.045001,PhysRevD.99.075024} systems have also been studied that have generalized relation between symmetries and conservations \cite{PhysRevD.96.065027}.
-Particularly for nonlinear systems the ${\cal PT}$ eigenvalue of the symmetric solutions gets restricted by the nonlinearity \cite{PhysRevA.92.063807,PhysRevLett.111.263901,PhysRevE.89.052918}.
+with the {\it metric operator} $\eta$.
+The transition between symmetric and broken phases (real and complex-conjugate spectrum) is a proper phase transition due to the spontaneous breaking of the ${\cal PT}$-symmetry, with the coalescence of eigenstates from the broken to the symmetric phase, the latter showing definite ${\cal PT}$-properties of the eigenstates \cite{R13,R10,R12}.
+Non-Hermitian ${\cal PT}$-symmetric analogs have also been studied for nonlinear \cite{R14} and field theoretical \cite{R15,R16,R17} systems that have generalized the relation between symmetries and conservations \cite{R17}.
+In particular, for nonlinear systems, the ${\cal PT}$ eigenvalues of symmetric solutions are restricted by nonlinearity \cite{R18,R19,R20}.

-\paragraph*{} The phenomena of possessing localized solutions despite the lack of integrability and presence of real eigenvalues in absence of hermiticity have a similar tone, more so as ${\cal PT}$-symmetry is a necessary property of quasi-conserved charges.
-Such a connection between ${\cal PT}$-symmetry and QID was first ventured by Assis \cite{R1} in a Wilson loop approach \cite{R8} wherein the presence of ${\cal PT}$-symmetry mimicked integrability.
-However, to the best of our knowledge, a direct demonstration of inherent ${\cal PT}$-symmetry of a deformed integrable system being responsible for its quasi-integrability is yet to be obtained.
+\paragraph*{} The phenomena of possessing localized solutions despite the lack of integrability and presence of real eigenvalues in absence of hermiticity have a similar tone, more so since definite ${\cal PT}$-property is necessary for quasi-conservation.
+This connection between ${\cal PT}$-symmetry and QID was first attempted by Assis \cite{R21} in a Wilson loop approach \cite{R22} in which the presence of ${\cal PT}$-symmetry mimicked integrability even in systems which did not possess a vanishing curvature a priori.
+This is interesting as the deforming extensions, or quasi-deformation anomalies, are usually not restricted by any such symmetry condition \cite{R1,R2}.
+In practice, the quasi-deformation anomaly can disrupt even the existing Hermitian structure.
+On the other hand, since quasi-integrability is achieved only if the final form of the quasi-conserved charges has the required ${\cal PT}$-property, it is very likely that ${\cal PT}$-symmetry needs to prevail in the deformed system.
+However, to our knowledge, a direct demonstration that the inherent ${\cal PT}$-symmetry of a deformed integrable system is responsible for its quasi-integrability has not yet been obtained.